-Our books are open for new patients.
+Our books are currently closed

 We believe in a personalised quality care approach to our medical services and ask all new patients to book an initial appointment with one of our friendly nursing team so we can carry out some basic health checks such as height, weight and blood pressure and get to know you so we can make sure our services are suited to your personal needs.
 This is also a great opportunity for you to become familiar with our team and ask us any questions you may have about us and the services we provide.

 Please ensure you complete the forms in full and you will need to provide us with one of the following forms of ID; birth certificate or passport.
 ID must be sighted by reception staff.

 All patients 16 years and over will also need to complete the Patient Classification form for enrolment to be processed.
 The Manage My Health Registration form is optional but recommended.
 Patients 14 years and older will need to sign their own forms.

 If you were born outside New Zealand one form of ID MUST be your passport, so that we can determine your eligibility for funded health services.
 We will need to view your visa to determine your eligibility for funding.

 Once we have received your completed application form, it will take approximately 1–2 weeks for your medical file to be transferred to us from other practices within NZ.
 It is preferable that your medical notes have arrived from your previous GP practice prior to your first appointment so your doctor has access to your file.